AbdulMoqeet/abdulmoqeet.github.io/index.md

 # News!

+* Four papers accepted in upcoming ICCV'19 (including 1 oral).
+Congratulations to Aamir, Shafin and Sudong!
+[Jul'19]
 * Selected for the '[Outstanding Reviewer Award](http://cvpr2019.thecvf.com/files/CVPR_2019_Program_Guide.pdf)' at CVPR'19 [May'19]
 * We have claimed 2nd position in CVPR-NTIRE 2019 Image Enhancement Challenge [Apr'19]
-* Two papers on 3D generative modelling and Class imabalance learning accepted in CVPR'19!
+* Two papers on 3D generative modelling and Class imbalance learning accepted in CVPR'19!
 [Feb'19]
 * Paper on Spectral Dropout accpeted in Neural Networks [Sep'18]
 * Our paper on ZSL accepted in IEEE TIP [Jul'18]
 * One paper accepted each in BMVC and WACV 2018.
 [Jul'18]